 Penile implants work to help maintain an erection or to help with cosmetic effects.
 The main two types are inflatable implants and non-inflatable.
 An inflatable penile implant consists of two cylinders and a pump.
 The two cylinders are placed in the penis, and the pump is in the scrotum.
 To achieve an erection, the person will squeeze the pump and the cylinders by filling them with saline solution.
 The non-inflatable implant has a surgeon implanting two flexible rods into the penis.
 The rods don’t change in size or stiffness.
 The implants are always semi-rigid, causing the penis to feel the same way.
 But people can move it into any position they want.
-If you decide to remove the silicone penis implant, you will not achieve a natural erection.

 After the procedure, it will take about 4-6 weeks to recover from penile implant surgery.
 People with both implants have high satisfaction with the results after the procedure.
 Some people report not having any loss of sensation during intercourse.
 Ejaculation was not affected after surgery.
 The implant leaves a small surgical scar that most people cannot see.
 When wearing clothes, the implants are not noticeable, so you can feel confident wearing the clothes you want.
 In most cases, the penile implant can last between 15 and 20 years.